-On the other hand, Israel-in part because of its small market and the limits this imposes upon some employment opportunities-is today probably the main single source of Jewish emigration, mostly to the US and to other Western countries (Rebhun and Lev Ari 2010).
+On the other hand, Israel-in part because of its small market and the limits this imposes upon some employment opportunities-is today probably the main single source of Jewish emigration, mostly to the US and to other Western countries (Rebhun and Lev Ari 2010; Rebhun et al. 2016).
 The level of emigration from Israel is overall low, consistent with expectations for a country at Israel's level of human development (DellaPergola 2011c).
 These findings illustrate the primacy of socioeconomic determinants related to both the basic level of development of a country and its current economic situation, along with variations in the stringency of regulations about immigrant admissions.
-The effects of ideological and security-related factors are much weaker in determining the volume and timing of Israeli immigration and emigration, although it cannot be disputed that the preference for Israel as a country of destination over competing countries is significantly affected by Jewish norms and values.
+The effects of ideological and security- and fear-related factors are weaker determinants of the volume and timing of Israeli immigration and emigration.
+It cannot be disputed, however, that the preference for Israel as a country of destination over competing countries is significantly affected by Jewish norms and values.

-5 Jewish Population in Major Countries
+Section 5: Jewish Population in Major Countries